 Just next to Flevopark there is an area with amazing grafitti art.
 To take a look, go to the pillars under the elevated Zuiderzeeweg road.
 Afterward head into the park to ‘t Nieuwe Diep for a drink and snack or to Amsterdam Roest.
 For more things to see and do in the area, check out our Neighborhood Guide to Oost.

 Do you know the French artist “Invader”?
 He makes mosaic artworks, mostly of video game characters, and places them on the corners of buildings in cities all over the world.
 Search around Amsterdam for some of his local artworks.

 Words of Wisdom Street Art

-Here are some of the random words of wisdom we’ve spotted while adventuring around the city.
+Here are some of the random words of wisdom I’ve spotted while adventuring around the city.
 Keep your eyes open, you never know what pithy message you might receive!

-Interested in learning more about the street art in Amsterdam?
+Interested in learning more about the best street art in Amsterdam and Amsterdam graffiti locations?
 Check out the AllTourNative Amsterdam Street Art Tours.

 And here’s a cool video about Amsterdam’s street art tours!